By Andrew Catania

 OK.
 Any plans on bringing Firewind to the states?

 I don’t know.
 I think a lot depends on how the album is doing over there.
 We have not discussed any packages or anything like that or touring plans for the states.
 We’ll see!
 We’re not cynical about it; we’d like to come back.
 Hopefully, if we have the right feedback from fans and the proper support and it’s the right package, yes we would want to go backThat would be fantastic to see you guy’s back here.
 You’re with Jackson Guitar now, that is kind of surprising

 Yes!
 I went with them I think it was in May or June

 I was with them for 12 years.
 Sometimes you’ve just got to change it up.
-I’ve been playing Japanese guitars for a long time and then I fancy playing American guitars and then trying it out.
-Jackson was very enthusiastic and they have a good theme.
-Not only enthusiastic about the marketing scheme and all that, their team on how they build guitars have good ideas and are not afraid to try them out so to speak and I like that attitude.
+I’ve been playing Japanese guitars for a long time, and then I fancy playing American guitars and then trying it out.
+Jackson was very enthusiastic, and they have a right theme.
+Not only excited about the marketing scheme and all that, their team on how they build guitars have good ideas and are not afraid to try them out so to speak and I like that attitude.

 So do you feel more at home now with Jackson versus your predecessor?

-You know I’ve had a really good run with ESP I can’t complain.
-They gave me my first signature guitars and stuff and we did well.
+You know I’ve had a terrific run with ESP I can’t complain.
+They gave me my first signature guitars and stuff, and we did well.
 Now with Jackson, it feels like the right team to be a part of.
 Those guys are fans of what I do.
-They’ve actually been bugging me for a few years now.
+They’ve been bugging me for a few years now.
 It’s like hey man if you ever feel like trying something else out, we’re here.
-I met up with them and I went to their factory.
-You know they are owned by Fender so I went to the Fender factory which is pretty amazing.
-The whole vibe there was very cool and everybody was really on it.
-You know the guy who builds my guitar is Mike Shannon who built Randy Rhoads Jackson guitars and it’s very cool.
+I met up with them, and I went to their factory.
+You know they are owned by Fender, so I went to the Fender factory which is pretty amazing.
+The whole vibe there was very cool, and everybody was really on it.
+You know the guy who builds my guitar is Mike Shannon who made Randy Rhoads Jackson guitars, and it’s very cool.